Demographics of Philadelphia: African immigrant groups

 Philadelphia has one of the most notable West African populations in the United States.
 As of 2010, there were 25,570 people of recent African origins living in Philadelphia.
 The largest Sub-Saharan African populations within the city are Nigerians and Liberians.

 In 2005, Philadelphia had immigrants from Ethiopia, Ghana, the Ivory Coast, Liberia, Nigeria, and Sierra Leone.
 By 2008, about 15,000 Liberians had immigrated to Philadelphia area, the Liberians left their native country due to two civil wars and the destruction of Liberian infrastructure.
 The African population is largely concentrated in West and Southwest sections of Philadelphia.
 However, the Cedar Park neighborhood is the only neighborhood predominantly made up of West Indian/Caribbean and Sub-Saharan African immigrants.

 Around 2005, there had been instances of violence perpetrated by native-born African-Americans against African immigrants.
 The head of the Liberian Association of Pennsylvania, Samuel Slewion, said that as a result many African immigrants withdrew children from public schools.
 The head of African Congress USA, Cyprian Anyanwu, proposed a charter school to improve relations between native-born blacks and immigrants; his 2003 proposal was rejected by the city, and he issued a revised proposal in 2005.

+By 2024 there was a campaign to designate a part of Southwest Philadelphia as "Africatown".